Robert Whitaker beats Yoel Romero for interim middleweight title at UFC 213

-The mess in the middleweight division is finally fixed, as Robert Whitaker claimed the interim middleweight championship by defeating Yoel Romero in the main event of UFC 213.
+The mess in the middleweight division is finally fixed, as Robert Whittaker claimed the interim middleweight championship by defeating Yoel Romero in the main event of UFC 213.

 There was already some negativity heading into fight night as news broke that Amanda Nunes pulled out of her bantamweight championship defence against Valentina Shevchenko, therefore Bobby Knuckles and the Soldier of God were bumped up to the main event – and they didn’t disappoint in Las Vegas.